Protecting Your Precious Teeth

 By injecting (drip) and administering a drug that makes you sleepy, a relaxed state is created.

-This method is recommended for those with illnesses (such as hypertension or diabetes), those with a fear of dental treatment, those with a strong gag reflex (who have difficulty with dental impressions or brushing), or those undergoing long or difficult surgeries (such as implants, replantation, transplantation, or apicoectomy).
+This method is recommended for those with illnesses (such as hypertension or diabetes), those with a fear of dental treatment, those with a strong gag reflex (who have difficulty with dental moulds or brushing), or those undergoing long or difficult surgeries (such as implants, replantation, transplantation, or apicoectomy).

 ① Examination of the patient's condition on the day